mattlean/lean-js-app-starter/docs/faq.md

 ### How do I remove all mentions of Lean JS App Starter from my project?

-Search the code for strings that are the title of the starter project name prefixed with `ljas-`.
+Search the code for strings that are the title of the starter project code name prefixed with `ljas-`.
 There shouldn't be many of them to replace.

-For example, if you're using the `react-browser` project, you would search and replace for `ljas-react-browser`.
+For example, if you're using the [React + Browser starter](https://github.com/mattlean/lean-js-app-starter/tree/master/starters/react-browser), you would search and replace for `ljas-react-browser`.
 This would replace the `package.json` `name` field and the title option in the webpack configuration used as the contents of the `<title>` tag in the HTML template.

 Then the final thing you need to do is clear contents of the `README.md` file and you'll be good to go.